joelyoder/gen-library/README.md

 ### Gallery
 - Fix gallery display order on desktop to show images top to bottom
 - Change NSFW button to indicator that can toggle NSFW status on the fly
+- Move Scan Library button to a better location

 ### Misc
+- Add icon instead of app name
 - Add tests